 The Real Risks: Lessons from Past Failures

 Algorithmic stablecoins have shown that mathematical stability is compromised if trust disappears.
-The main issue lies in the price discrepancy from the peg.
-The price moves away from $1, causing the system to lose its self-correcting ability.
-This leads to a “liquidity death spiral,” where falling prices trigger sales, which in turn accelerates the decline.
+The main problem lies in the price deviation from the peg.
+The price moves away from $1, causing the system to lose its self-correcting capacity.
+This leads to a “liquidity death spiral,” in which falling prices trigger sales, which in turn accelerates the decline.

 Main weaknesses: